teckcamp/teckcamp.github.io/privacy.md

 **<a id="The data we collect about you and how we use it"></a> 3.
 The data we collect about you and how we use it**

-For registered members we store username, first name, last name, email address; public discussions you may have on Meetup Mates Slack Channel; and a summary of decisions we’ve taken about you if we’ve reviewed your use of Meetup Mates Slack Channel for any reason (please refer to the Code of Conduct).
-Registered members may also have given us more data on sign up like favourite meetups in London.
+For registered members we store username, first name, last name, email address; public discussions you may have on Teck Camp Slack Channel; and a summary of decisions we’ve taken about you if we’ve reviewed your use of Teck Camp Slack Channel for any reason (please refer to the Code of Conduct).
+Registered members may also have given us more data on sign up like favourite meetups to attend.

-We store your email address to register you and contact you (if you have asked for email newsletters) and we store things such as cookies so that our systems recognise you if you return to Meetup Mates Website.
+We store your email address to register you and contact you (if you have asked for email newsletters) and we store things such as cookies so that our systems recognise you if you return to Teck Camp Website.

-We don’t require your address when you view Meetup Mates content or register with the site, and you can use Meetup Mates fully without providing it.
+We don’t require your address when you view Teck Camp content or register with the site, and you can use Teck Camp fully without providing it.

 Subject to your permissions and choices (as explained later) we collect, store and process the data listed in this section.
-We believe we provide a useful service, and therefore have a legitimate interest in processing your data which benefits both Meetup Mates and you as a Meetup Mates user.
+We believe we provide a useful service, and therefore have a legitimate interest in processing your data which benefits both Teck Camp and you as a Teck Camp user.

 <details>
  <summary><b>We store the following data for all users, whether registered or not:</b>
   <br>
 IP address, cookies, device type – to identify your web browser and device. </summary>

 We also use Google Analytics to report on page views in aggregate to help us understand usage trends.
 We do not pass your personal data to Google and your IP address is anonymised before we share this information with Google Analytics.
-Google uses cookies and can learn about your browsing on Meetup Mates to inform Google ads and other Google services, as explained here: <a href="https://policies.google.com/privacy/partners">https://policies.google.com/privacy/partners</a>
+Google uses cookies and can learn about your browsing on Teck Camp to inform Google ads and other Google services, as explained here: <a href="https://policies.google.com/privacy/partners">https://policies.google.com/privacy/partners</a>

  </details>